Advancing Equity, Inclusion, and Anti-Racism

 This vision of change at Bryn Mawr College outlined in this document draws on principles and values in the College’s mission statement and that resonate with the campus today.
 This is a living document that is evolving as the needs of the campus change and as we learn from our experience.

 The College sharpened its focus on diversity, equity, inclusion, and anti-racism in 2015, taking steps to advance this work over time.
 The student-led strike in Fall 2020, in particular, inspired action and accelerated change.
 New, additional investments build on these previously existing efforts in synergistic ways.
 To maintain a forward focus, the College has developed a proactive, work-in-progress approach to frame higher-level goals and aspirations and actions to support these goals.
 Through this ongoing work, we aspire to be a campus where all community members have a sense of belonging and where all community members experience the Bryn Mawr community as a place where they can grow and thrive.

 Bryn Mawr’s vision for change centers on four main goals to advance diversity, equity, inclusion, and anti-racism (DEIA).

-Chief among these overlapping and synergistic goals is to enable community members to develop a more complete and nuanced understanding of the processes by which power, privilege, and oppression are sustained at the College.
-This understanding will help us to address structural barriers to equity and inclusion effectively and empower members of the campus to thrive and contribute their gifts and strengths to build strong narratives of belonging at Bryn Mawr.
+Chief among these overlapping and synergistic goals is to support community members in developing a more complete and nuanced understanding of the processes by which power, privilege, and oppression are perpetuated at the College.
+This understanding will help us address structural barriers to equity and inclusion effectively and empower campus members to thrive and contribute their gifts and strengths to build strong narratives of belonging at Bryn Mawr.

 Investing in the College’s work together as a learning community that supports the respectful and rigorous exploration of diverse viewpoints is critical to this approach.
 These actions are offered with openness and humility and with an awareness that they will evolve and benefit from the input and implementation of students, faculty, staff, and administrators as we do this important work together.